{{ summaryHeading }}

 Introduction:

-Rooftop solar fit is a physical space question before it becomes an energy or cost question.
-A roof face may have enough gross area, yet still lose panel slots to edge setbacks, access paths, vents, skylights, hips, valleys, shade, awkward geometry, and the outside dimensions of the selected module.
+Rooftop solar sizing starts with a physical constraint before it becomes an energy estimate.
+A roof may have enough gross square footage on paper and still lose panel slots to setbacks, ridges, hips, valleys, vents, skylights, chimneys, shade, and the exact frame size of the selected module.
+The result is often decided by rows and columns, not by area alone.

 How to Use This Tool:

-1. Choose a Project preset or custom values.
-Set Unit system before entering roof, setback, or panel dimensions.
+1. Choose a Project preset or Custom rooftop.
+Set Unit system before entering roof dimensions, setbacks, or custom module dimensions.

-2. Select Roof rectangle and pitch when you know roof face length, plan run, and pitch.
-Select Measured roof surface area when you only have a roof-area takeoff.
+2. Use Roof rectangle and pitch when you know roof face length, plan run, and pitch.
+Use Measured roof surface area when you already have a sloped roof-area takeoff and need an area-based capacity check.

-If the validation alert says the edge setback is too large for the roof rectangle, reduce Edge setback only if the local rule really allows it.
-Otherwise the entered roof face is too small for that setback assumption.
+If Check solar fit inputs reports that the edge setback is too large for the roof rectangle, verify the roof face dimensions and setback assumption.
+The remaining rectangle is physically too small for that clearance.

 Interpreting Results:

-Annual production is a rough kWh estimate.
-It combines DC kW, peak sun hours, direction factor, tilt factor, and losses.
-Use it to compare scenarios, not to replace a site-specific production model or installer design.
+Annual production is a planning estimate.
+It uses the fitted DC kW, peak sun hours, direction factor, tilt factor, and system losses.
+Use Orientation Yield to compare broad direction choices, but do not treat it as a site shade study or hourly model.

 Technical Details: